-The system can protect a nominal fill of 2.8 m3 (98,9 ft3).
-If this nominal fill is distributed across several 19" cabinets, then the suction pipelines (Fig. 37/1) are to be installed in each 19" cabinet in order to ensure rapid detection.
+The system can monitor up to five 19" cabinets.

+When monitoring more than one 19" cabinet, the suction pipelines (Fig. 34/1) are to be installed in each 19" cabinet in order to ensure rapid detection.

 When monitoring more than two 19" cabinets, the superordinate system itself should be placed in a middle 19" cabinet so two pipeline paths arise which are as identical as possible and fluidically convenient.
 The total length of the pipeline must not exceed 20 m (66 ft).